auth0-samples/auth0-spring-security-api-sample/README.md

 });
 ```

-If this is still sounding like a lot of work, read the next section on Postman - this is nearly completely automated for you!
+If this is still sounding like a lot of work, read the next section on Postman - this is nearly completely automated for you...

-### Postman to the Rescue (OPTIONAL STEP)
+### Use Pre-configured Postman Collection (OPTIONAL STEP)

 Postman is an incredibly helpful tool for testing HTTP / REST apis.
 With this sample, there is also a [postman](https://www.getpostman.com) collection
 `postman/api-server.postman_collection.json` published in case you use postman for your API testing.